Tyre Nichols remembered as beautiful soul with creative eye

 "It's not even real to me right now.
 I don't have any feelings right now," she said.
 "I know my son Tyre is not here with me anymore.
 He will never walk through that door again."

+Photos: The aftermath of the violent arrest, death of Tyre Nichols in Memphis

 AP reporter Adrian Sainz contributed from Memphis, and AP researcher Rhonda Shafner from New York.
-Loller reported from Nashville, Beam from Sacramento and Galofaro from Louisville, Kentucky.
+Loller reported from Nashville, Beam from Sacramento, California, and Galofaro from Louisville, Kentucky.

+Curtis and Peggy Chapman stand at the Regency Community Park in Sacramento, Calif., on Friday, Jan.
+27, 2023.
+Curtis, who was Tyre Nichols’ youth pastor, and Peggy remembered Nichols as someone with an adventurous spirit who was always trying difficult tricks on his skateboard at the park.